-A traditional hard drive that uses "old" hard drive technology (mechanical platters and a moving read-write head to access data) is adequate for the majority of users, thanks to speedierand USB 3.0 (as well as ) interfaces.
-Prices have dropped significantly in the last few years, with even mega-capacity hard drive models tipping the scales at 5TB but costing just over $100.
-A solid-state drive doesn't have moving parts and has up to four times faster read speeds, but it costs a lot more per gigabyte.
+A traditional hard drive or mechanical drive that uses "old" hard drive technology, with mechanical platters and a moving read-write head to access data, is adequate for most people thanks to speedierand USB 3.0 (as well as ) interfaces.
+Prices have dropped significantly in the last few years, with even the high-capacity, state of the art, all-around best external hard drive models tipping the scales at 5TB but costing just over $100.
+A solid-state drive doesn't have moving parts and the external SSD drive has up to four times faster read and write speed, but it costs a lot more per gigabyte.

-With those caveats noted, our current top picks for the best external hard drives and SSDs are below.
+With those caveats noted, our current top picks for the best external hard disk drive and external solid-state drive are below.
 These (or nearly identical models with less storage capacity) have been used or anecdotally tested by CNET editors.
 We'll update our list of the best external hard drives and SSDs as we test new products.

 Western Digital, which owns SanDisk, sells its WD My Passport SSD as well this SanDisk External Portable SSD for basically the same price.
 I like the design of this model a little better and it's technically ruggedized with an IP55 rating, meaning it can withstand a sustained spray of water.
 It's also shock-resistant and has a USB-C interface.

-The cheaper "older" version has transfer speeds up to 550MBps while the next-gen version nearly doubles that speed with up 1,050MBps (just over a gigabyte per second) and only costs slightly more in some storage capacities (the newer 1TB model costs $150 instead of $140).
-The price for the 2TB model of this external drive jumps to $300 for the newer version.
-You can save $70 if you're willing to go with the older 2TB model.
+The cheaper "older" version has transfer speeds up to 550MBps while the next-gen version nearly doubles that speed with up to 1,050MBps (just over 1GB per second) and only costs slightly more for the 1TB version.
+The price for the 2TB model of this external drive jumps to $280 for the newer version.

-Your speed will vary if you're moving a mishmash of files to or from the drive, but when copying a single large file you should be able to get close to those max speeds.
+Your speed will vary if you're moving a mishmash of files to or from the USB drive, but when copying a single large file you should be able to get close to those fast transfer speeds.

-If you're looking for a high-capacity external drive for your Xbox One, the WD Black P10 2TB portable hard drive is a good value at around $80 (The 5TB version is about $130).
-This external drive also comes with a digital code that gives you one month of Microsoft's Game Pass Ultimate, a welcome perk, particularly if you're already a member.
-There's also a standard version of the portable hard drive, which also works with PCs and the PS4 for the same price.
+If you're looking for a high-capacity external drive for your Xbox One, the WD Black P10 2TB portable hard drive is a good value at around $80 (the 5TB version is about $140).
+It gives you portable storage for your coveted game collection.
+This external drive also comes with a digital code that gives you one month of Microsoft's Game Pass Ultimate if you're a new subscriber.
+There's also a standard version of the portable hard drive, which also works with PCs and the PS4 for slightly less (it's missing the Xbox branding but is otherwise the same drive).
 The portable drive can deliver speeds up to 130MBps.

-For $115, you can get an external drive so you don't have to worry about managing the storage space on your PS4 (you can play games without lag directly from the portable hard drive).
+An external drive means you don't have to worry about managing the storage space on your PS4 (you can play games without lag directly from the portable hard drive).
 The 2TB version of the Seagate Game Drive is about $30 less at $80.
 But you might as well spend the extra dough and get 4TB for this portable external hard drive.

 Compatible with Macs and Windows PCs, it's technically ruggedized with an IP55 rating, meaning this can withstand a sustained spray of water.
 It's also shock-resistant and has a forged aluminum chassis that acts as a heatsink.
 It has a USB-C interface and includes both USB-C to USB-C and USC-A to USB-C cable.
-The 1TB version is around $150 while the 2TB model jumps to $300.
+The 1TB version is around $190 while the 2TB model starts at $300

 The Seagate Backup Plus Slim 2TB is one of the more compact non-SSD drives, making it the best external hard drive for those who are looking to save some space.
 And at less than $60, this backup drive is also a good value.
+This Seagate external hard drive can also be connected to Macs that have a thunderbolt port.
 Available in a few color options, it also comes in 1TB ($55), 4TB ($93) and 5TB ($115) versions, but the higher-capacity drives are thicker.

 This drive is about as future-proof -- and backward-compatible -- as they come.
 You pay a bit of a premium over the standard WD drive, but this newer model offers a USB-C connection, meaning it has the latest and greatest USB cable connectivity for Macs and PCs.
 No USB-C on your system?
 No problem: Western Digital also tosses in a USB-A to USB-C adapter, so this storage device will work with pretty much any computer straight out of the box.

-The WD My Book desktop drive is available in up to a 18TB configuration, but the 8TB is the best value at around $150.
-Unfortunately, it's so popular it's out of stock (it's supposed to be available by June).
+The WD My Book desktop drive is available in up to a 18TB configuration, but the 8TB is the best value at around $200.
+It's so popular it's often out of stock.

 Crucial's X6 external SSD is considered entry-level because it's just not as fast as higher-end models, which can offer read/write speeds that are twice or even four times as fast (the Crucial X8 is the step-up model).
-Even so, the X6 is about 4x faster than a non-solid-state drive, with transfer speeds of up 540MBps for the 1TB and 2TB versions and up to 800MBps for the new 4TB version, which has one of the lowest prices for a 4TB SSD at around $460.
+Even so, the X6 is about 4x faster than a drive that isn't solid-state, with transfer speeds of up 540MBps for the 1TB and 2TB versions and up to 800MBps for the new 4TB version, which has one of the lowest prices for a 4TB SSD at around $450.